 The device powers on in the read mode.
 Command sequences are used to place the device in other operation modes such as program and erase.
-The device has the capability to protect the data in any sector.
-(See "Sector Lockdown" section.)
+The device has the capability to protect the data in any sector (see "Sector Lockdown" section).

 To increase the flexibility of the device, it contains an Erase Suspend and Program Suspend feature.
-This feature will put the Erase or Program on hold for any amount of time and let the user read data from or program data to any of the remaining sectors within the memory.
-The end of a program or an erase cycle is detected by the Ready/Busy pin, Data Polling or by the toggle bit.
+This feature will put the erase or program on hold for any amount of time and let the user read data from or program data to any of the remaining sectors within the memory.
+The end of a program or an erase cycle is detected by the READY/BUSY pin, Data Polling or by the toggle bit.

-The VPP pin provides data protection and faster programming.
+The VPP pin provides data protection.
 When the V{PP} input is below 0.8V, the program and erase functions are inhibited.
 When V{PP} is at 1.65V or above, normal program and erase operations can be performed.
-With V{PP} at 5.0V or 12.0V, the program and erase operations are accelerated.

 A six-byte command (Enter Single Pulse Program Mode) sequence to remove the requirement of entering the three-byte program sequence is offered to further improve programming time.
 After entering the six-byte code, only single pulses on the write control lines are required for writing into the device.
 This mode (Single Pulse Byte/Word Program) is exited by powering down the device, or by pulsing the RESET pin low for a minimum of 500 ns and then bringing it back to V{CC}.
-Erase, Erase Suspend/Resume, and Program Suspend/Resume commands will not work while in this mode; if entered they will result in data being programmed into the device.
+Erase, Erase Suspend/Resume and Program Suspend/Resume commands will not work while in this mode; if entered they will result in data being programmed into the device.
 It is not recommended that the six-byte code reside in the software of the final product but only exist in external programming code.

-When using the AT49BV/LV160(T) pinout configuration, the device always operates in the word mode.
-In the AT49BV/LV161(T) configuration, the $\overrightarrow{\text{BYTE}}$ pin controls whether the device data I/O pins operate in the byte or word configuration.
-If the $\overrightarrow{\text{BYTE}}$ pin is set at logic "1", the device is in word configuration, I/O0 - I/O15 are active and controlled by $\overrightarrow{\text{CE}}$ and $\overrightarrow{\text{OE}}$.
+When using the AT49BV/LV320(T) pinout configuration, the device always operates in the word mode.
+In the AT49BV/LV321(T) configuration, the BYTE pin controls whether the device data I/O pins operate in the byte or word configuration.
+If the BYTE pin is set at logic "1", the device is in word configuration, I/O0 - I/O15 are active and controlled by CE and OE.